Planter Boxes: 5 Tips for Selecting the Best One

 Apart from adding color to a space, box gardening can be a fun and rewarding way to grow your own food.
 Growing practically any vegetable, fruit, or herb in a gardening container is straightforward.

-Planting Boxes come in various sizes.
+Planter Boxes come in various sizes.
 So, your first step is choosing one that will fit your space.
 Its size will also determine what types of vegetables you can grow.

 Your main concern is the container’s depth.
 The larger your planting box, the more plants you can grow.
 However, the depth of your gardening container determines what you can grow.

 Your gardening container’s depth also impacts soil moisture.
-Deeper planting boxes require less watering due to their added soil volume.
+Deeper planter boxes require less watering due to their added soil volume.
 There's another advantage to containers with more soil between the side and bottom.
 It helps protect plant roots from temperature extremes.

 Appropriate Gardening Box Depths for Various Plants